AshbySowell/GoodModelBadModel/README.md

 - [Docs](http://docs.goodmodelbadmodel.com/) - see the documentation

-## Community
-Learn more about our community, how to contribute, participate in discussions, and more by visiting our [Community Guidelines](community.md).

 ## Roadmap & Changelog

 - [Roadmap](https://github.com/orgs/AshbySowell/projects/6) - see what features are in store.
 - [Changelog](https://goodmodelbadmodel.com/changelog) - See recent updates.

+## Community

+- [Community Guidelines](community.md) - learn more about our community, how to contribute, participate in discussions, and more by visiting our .

 ## How to Contribute